BlogH-01

 Don’t Get in Bed With Tech

-Phones emitted a blue light which can restrict your body’s ability to release melatonin, a hormone needed to help you fall asleep.
+Phones emit a blue light, which can restrict your body’s ability to release melatonin, a hormone needed to help you fall asleep.
 Plus, scrolling on Facebook or reading the news just before bed or first thing in the morning can cause your anxiety to spike.
 Keep your phone out of sight to charge in another room.
 It may make it easier if you decide a specific time to cut off phone use in the evenings, too.

 Ask People to Call You